On the way to Macedonia, a former soldier reluctantly reveals his name and teaches his mother tongue to me.

-On the way, a young, bristly haired man from the group buys bandages to cover a tattoo on his left arm.
+On the way, a young, spiky-haired man from the group buys bandages to cover a tattoo on his left arm.
 It's a swastika.
 He says he didn't know what it meant when he got the tattoo, only that he liked the symbol and that he saw it on a film.
 Now that he dreams of making it to Germany, he doesn't want to run the risk of having trouble with the police.
 He will fake a wound and wear the bandages throughout the whole trip.
 The young man talks to me and loves taking selfies with the group, but he doesn't want to reveal his name.
 He says that he had been an Army soldier when the war broke out in 2011 and that he fled because he didn't want to take part in the massacre, a decision which made him a marked man.
 His family received a formal notice which declared him a dead man.
 He couldn't go home.
 Since then, he stopped talking with his family members, fearing that they might pay the price of his desertion.
 I ask if he witnessed many deaths while he was in the army.

 “Yes, many deaths.”

 And did he have to kill?

 “I ran away before that.”